Call us to set up an appointment! 765.962.9900

 USING A BACK BELT

-We do not want you to fear using a back belt for a time.
-There is some controversy over belt use, but a back belt may also help as shown in these papers.
+We don’t want you to fear using a back brace for a time.
+There is some controversy over belt use, but a back belt may also help as described in these papers.
 Know that Johnson Chiropractic will work with you and your specific condition as to whether back belt use may be of value.
-All of us just want pain relief and a return to activities that you like.
+All of us just want pain relief and a return to activities that you enjoy.

 CONTACT Johnson Chiropractic

 Listen to this PODCAST with Dr. Nate McKee on The Back Doctors Podcast with Dr. Michael Johnson.
-He describes his use of the Cox® Technic System of Spinal Pain Management for managing spinal stenosis and related balance issues for which one test is the sit-to-stand test described in these studies.
+He discusses his use of the Cox® Technic System of Spinal Pain Management for treating spinal stenosis and associated balance issues for which one test is the sit-to-stand test discussed in these papers.

-Set up your Richmond chiropractic appointment today.
+Schedule your Richmond chiropractic appointment today.
 Richmond chiropractic care gets the desire to not ever feel back pain again.
-We want our Richmond back pain patients to realize that there is hope, there is help, and there is a return to life and its activities with tools like back belts integrated into a treatment plan with spinal manipulation, nutrition, exercise, etc.
+We want our Richmond back pain patients to realize that there is hope, there is help, and there is a return to life and its activities via tools like back belts integrated into a treatment plan with spinal manipulation, nutrition, exercise, etc.

-Johnson Chiropractic offers support for the benefit of back belts for back pain sufferers as they resume activities of daily living.
+Johnson Chiropractic offers backing for the benefit of back belts for back pain sufferers as they resume activities of daily living.